Arizonensis --> Sonoran Desert Naturalist --> Sonoran Desert Places --> Camelback Mountain

 Introduction

-Together, Piestewa Peak and Camelback Mountain characterize the natural skyline of Phoenix.
+Together, Piestewa Peak and Camelback Mountain define the natural skyline of Phoenix.
 They offer city residents a nearby sojourn into the desert or an athletic hiking experience.
 The desert encounter is not perfect of course.
 There are often crowds of people all seeking solitude.
 And one is never really far enough from roads and other city noises to find complete solitude.
-Not withstanding, many desert plants and creatures eke out a living here and provide opportunities to observe ecology and behavior.
+Not withstanding, many desert plants and creatures eke out a living here and provide opportunities to observe amazing desert ecology and survival.

 There are two entry points to this recreation area.
-The parking at the Echo Canyon trail head is limited - so much so that if the weather is nice the lot will always be full.
+The parking at the Echo Canyon trail head is limited - so much so that if the weather is nice the lot will be full with more waiting to park.
 The drive into Echo Canyon is just east of 44th Street and Tatum.
 To access the mountain from the east there is limited parking along Invergorden for the access to the Cholla Trail.
-Access by driving ½ mile north from Camelback Road and 68th Street.
+Access by driving ½ mile north from Camelback Road on 68th Street.

-The geology of Camelback is entirely different than nearby Piestewa Peak (Squaw Peak).
-The northwestern portion is a cap of sedimentary rock.
+The geology of Camelback is entirely different than nearby Piestewa Peak (formerly Squaw Peak).
+The northwestern portion is reveals a cap of sedimentary rock.
 An aggregate of stones and smaller gravel is cemented together with an appealing rust colored silt stone.
-The rock is pretty soft which has allowed for the formation of wind caves and grottos.
+The rock is rather soft which has allowed for the formation of wind caves and grottos.
 Moisture is readily absorbed by this material and released slowly allowing for a surprisingly diverse flora.
-The eastern half is a substantial core of Cenozoic or Tertiary course-grained granite.
+The eastern half as well as the highest summit is a core of Cenozoic or Tertiary, course-grained granite.

 Adapted from Phoenix Parks & Rec.
 Map.